mbucchia/VirtualDesktop-OpenXR/README.md

-# OpenXR runtime for Pimax headsets
+# PimaxXR: an OpenXR runtime for Pimax headsets

 This program is an unofficial OpenXR runtime for Pimax headsets with minimal functionality.
 It is not produced by Pimax.